8ctopus/sciter-components/README.md

 More info here: [https://sciter.com/tutorial-learn-sciters-html-components-in-5-minutes/](https://sciter.com/tutorial-learn-sciters-html-components-in-5-minutes/)

-### methods
+### key methods

 The `Element` class contains the following methods that are important for components:

-- `componentDidMount()` - called once when element is attached to DOM tree
+- `componentDidMount()` - called once immediately after element was attached to the DOM tree

 - `render()` - method that calls content() internally
-- `content(vnode)` - replace element content by vnode (replace innerHTML)
+  - `content(vnode)` - set element content (innerHTML)
+  - `element.patch(vnode[, onlyChildren:true])` - alternative to `content()` patches content of the element by vnode using rules of React[or].
+If second parameter is true, the function patches only children but not the element itself.

 - `componentUpdate(props)` - patch properties and enqueue rendering (calls element.render() method)

-- `componentWillUnmount()` - called once immediately before removal from DOM tree
+- `componentWillUnmount()` - called once immediately before element removal from the DOM tree

 ### more methods

-- `element.patch(vnode[, onlyChildren:true])` - patches content of the element by vnode using rules of React[or].
-If second parameter is true, the function patches only children but not the element itself.
 - `requestPaint()` WIP
 - `clear()` WIP